Instructors at the Barnes

 Al Gury

 Gury is chair of painting at the Pennsylvania Academy of the Fine Arts, where he teaches drawing, painting, and art history.
-A painter of landscapes, portraits, still lifes, and figures, he exhibits at F.A.N.
+A painter of landscapes, portraits, still lifes, and figures, he also exhibits at F.A.N.
 Gallery in Philadelphia and other galleries around the country.
 He is the author of three books on art and numerous articles published nationally and internationally.

 Kaelin Jewell